What to expect if you come on a Sunday

 Sunday is traditionally when Christians gather for worship.
 Our principal weekly worship service is the Holy Eucharist, also known as: the Lord’s Supper, the Divine Liturgy, Holy Communion, or Mass.
 Eucharist is simply the Greek word for 'thanksgiving'.
 [Learn more about Holy Eucharist]

 We currently have only one service on Sunday at 9:30 am.
-It is our hope to return to 2 services in the future once Covid-19 restrictions are lifted.

 The 9:30 Liturgy